The earth shall SOON dissolve like snow?

 The reason Peter made that and other bold time-sensitive assertions was in direct response to the claims of Jesus Christ.
 Not only had Jesus said that “ALL THESE THINGS” would take place within a GENERATION of His audience, but He made it abundantly clear that He would return before His disciples finished going through the cities of Israel while a few were still alive.
 (Matt 10:23; 16:27-28).
 And, in the Revelation, Jesus at this point (approx AD 62) sitting at the right hand of the Father in full knowledge of the events about to transpire, told John “Things which are to SOON take place…for the TIME IS NEAR.”
 (Rev 1:1,3)

 So, respectfully, we must not continue to make these kinds of excuses for the Word of God.
-If we will begin to interpret it in context, we will find out how amazing the Bible really is.
+If we will begin to interpret the Bible in context, we will find out how amazing it really is.

-So why did Tomlin remove the one verse (below) that instills the inevitable, our date with death?
+So why did Tomlin remove the one verse (below) that instills the inevitable i.e. our date with death?
 I can’t answer that but it is, in my opinion, what our focus should be.
-Our lives will “soon dissolve as snow”.
+All of our lives will “soon dissolve as snow”.
 We are here but for an instant.
 Our life is but a vapor in the wind.
+And so it is that we must not waste even a moment.

 For centuries, the millions if not billions who have awaited the return of Jesus, have one thing in common.
 They have all died.
 So doesn’t it seem that our focus should be on our life that will eventually fade?
 How precious is this verse?